rlowden22/decision-tree-analysis/README.md

 ## Theoretical Analysis

 ### Entropy, Information Gain, and Gini Impurity ??
-how the algo makes decisions (which splits to choose) splitting criteria

 In order to understand machine learning algorithm growth over time, such as the decision tree algorithm, it's important to understand how the algorithm is making decisions to split a dataset.
 The decision tree CART algorithm's goal is to split a dataset so it's classified correctly, using the features as information for splitting.
 In order to split, under the hood, the algoritm calculated entropy, information gain, and gini impurity to make those decisions.